 If there are some local sites you want to see if you are able, then try to choose a hotel near those locations.
 There are several reasons for this:

 - It will help ensure that you have a perfect chance to see the site you want to visit.
-You may even be able to see it in the morning or one day after work.
+You may even see it in the morning or one day after work.

 Eat Local and Go Local

-Many people, when they travel, maybe afraid to go out of their hotel to eat.
-In fact, some businessmen and women may travel overseas, but they spend their entire time in a 5-star hotel and hardly go outside the hotel to eat, shop, or do anything else.
+Many people may be afraid to leave their hotel to eat when they travel.
+Some businessmen and women may travel overseas but spend their entire time in a 5-star hotel and hardly go outside the hotel to eat, shop, or do anything else.

-If you are traveling to another country and really want to see some of the culture, streets, people, and places, you will need to get outside your hotel.
-Usually, a 5-star hotel will not be a clear representation of where you are traveling, especially if it is a western brand.
+If you travel to another country and want to see some of the culture, streets, people, and places, you must get outside your hotel.
+Usually, a 5-star hotel will not represent where you are traveling, especially if it is a Western brand.

-When I am traveling, I have found that the food in a local restaurant is usually much better than many hotels, and it is always a lot more interesting.
+When traveling, I have found that the food in a local restaurant is usually much better than in many hotels and is always a lot more interesting.
 This is why I will even seek out small boutique hotels and try to find nice local places to eat.

 Wander the Streets In The Evening

-In some cities around the world, the cities will come to life in the evening, and you may find a lot of interesting bars, restaurants and other things going on.
-It can end up to be a real cultural treat.
+In some cities around the world, the cities will come to life in the evening, and you may find a lot of interesting bars, restaurants, and other things going on.
+It can end up being a real cultural treat.